Income Tax Act 2007

 FD 2Relief from bright-line test for Māori rollover trusts

-Row Transfer Conditions to be satisfied
+Row Disposal Conditions to be satisfied

-The transferee is a trustee of the Māori rollover trust.
+the transferee is a trustee of the Māori rollover trust.

-The transferee is a trustee of another Māori rollover trust; and
+the transferee is a trustee of another Māori rollover trust; and

-The beneficiaries for both trusts are the same.
+the beneficiaries for both trusts are the same.

-The transferee is a settlor of the Māori rollover trust; and
+the transferee is a settlor of the Māori rollover trust; and

-The settlors—
+the settlors—

 a) originally transferred the land to the trustee; and

-b) acquired proportionally the same amount of land back from the trustee as they had originally transferred or, where one of the settlors has died, the settlors receive at least the same proportion of the land back from the trustee as they had originally transferred; and
+b) acquired proportionally the same amount of land back from the trustee as they had originally transferred or, when one of the settlors has died, the settlors receive at least the same proportion of the land back from the trustee as they had originally transferred; and

 c) are beneficiaries of the trust.

 How to use this table: Read the columns from left to right according to the row that fits the situation.
-If the parties to the transfer meet the relevant conditions, then this section applies to them.
+If the parties to the disposal meet the relevant conditions, then this section applies to them.

 2. For the purposes of subsection (1), the transferors and transferees may have different capacities in relation to the different conditions in that subsection (for example, a transferee may be a settlor in their personal capacity and a beneficiary as an owner of a look-through company).